Last Updated on

 Sheila M. Clonan and colleagues (2004) found that that the incorporation of positive psychology in learning environments helped foster individual strengths.
-It served as a preventative focus, promoted the development of positive institutions, and it made students more successful.
-Positive education also showed to have a more lasting impact and change on student behavior.
+It promoted the development of positive institutions, and it made students more successful.

-In relation to achievement goals, expectancy beliefs, and value it is found that task goals associated positively with optimism resulted in a highly motivated student (Fadlelmula, 2010).
-Research has shown that motivation may be consistent and long-term if it is always paired with positive psychology interventions.
+Research has shown that goals associated positively with optimism resulted in a highly motivated student (Fadlelmula, 2010).
+This study showed that motivation may be consistent and long-term if it is always paired with positive psychology interventions.

-The Penn Resiliency Program (PRP) was developed by researchers at the university of Pennsylvania.
-Results from 19 controlled studies of PRP found that students who receive PRP were more optimistic, resilient, and hopeful.
+The Penn Resiliency Program was developed by researchers at the University of Pennsylvania.
+Results from 19 controlled studies of the Penn Resiliency Program found that students in the program were more optimistic, resilient, and hopeful.
 Their scores on standardized tests increased by 11% and they had less anxiety approaching exams.

 Limitations in Research

-Also, many of the studies are being conducted on adults, such as college students.
-The issue with that is that the research is not generalizable to the youth community.
-At this current time, there are aren’t enough studies being done to claim wholeheartedly that positive education is the number 1 route to education.
-However, the research findings have been promising so far and time will tell what the future holds for positive education.
+Many of the studies on positive education have been conducted on adults, such as college students.
+The issue with this is that the research is not generalizable to the youth community.
+Currently, there are aren’t enough studies being done to claim with complete confidence that positive education is the best approach to education.

 Where Are We Now?

-In the time since Martin Seligman established the basic tenets of positive psychology, they have been implemented worldwide in many different ways.
-While the objective of giving students the tools to make meaningful relationships, feel good, become well-rounded, and bring positivity to everything that they do is common among all positive institutions, each has its own approach to doing so.
+In the time since Seligman established the basic tenets of positive psychology, they have been implemented worldwide in many ways.
+While the objective of giving students the tools to build meaningful relationships, feel good, become well-rounded, and bring positivity to everything that they do is common among all positive education institutions, each has its own approach to doing so.

-For example, Perth College (an Anglican school for girls in Western Australia) trains its staff in positive psychology and coaching (see how these two fit together here) and have full units on ethical issues and social justice.
+For example, Perth College (an Anglican school for girls in Western Australia) trains its staff in positive psychology and coaching and have full units on ethical issues and social justice.

 With the success of many of these approaches and no single dominant method, many organizations are starting to grow in an attempt to consolidate and organize the efforts among different schools.